JRBoland/JamesBoland_T2A2/readme.md

 This application has been built using Flask, a web application framework that makes it easier for  developers to build web applications and RESTful web services.
 It is based on the Werkzeug WSGI (Web Server Gateway Interface) toolkit to handle web server requests and responses, and uses the Jinja2 template engine.

 Flask allows developers to quickly build scalable applications with its support for extensions.
 It’s a micro framework that provides features to assist development without needing to worry about low level details.
 It’s easy to set up, making it a good choice for small to medium sized web applications.
-Additionally, the Flask framework is extensible, with many libraries that are tailored to integrate and expand its functionality. ^7, 8, 9^
+Additionally, the Flask framework is extensible, with many libraries that are tailored to integrate and expand its functionality. <sup>7, 8, 9</sup>

 **SQLAlchemy**

 SQLAlchemy is a Python library and Object Relational Mapper that gives the developer the full power and flexibility of SQL (Structured Query Language) in development, providing a high level abstraction to provide a “Pythonic” way of interacting with databases.
 It has been used with this application to map defined models (`User`, `Drone`, `Pilot`, `FlightLog`) to tables on the database (PostgreSQL).
 Through using SQLAlchemy, no SQL queries are required in order to communicate with the database.

-It is used in conjunction with Flask-SQLAlchemy, an extension for Flask that adds support and provides integration between Flask and SQLAlchemy through providing simpler ways for the developer to connect to a database and define models and Python classes, as well as performing database operations. ^10, 11^
+It is used in conjunction with Flask-SQLAlchemy, an extension for Flask that adds support and provides integration between Flask and SQLAlchemy through providing simpler ways for the developer to connect to a database and define models and Python classes, as well as performing database operations. <sup>10, 11</sup>

 **Marshmallow**

 Marshmallow is an Object-Relational Mapping library that has been used to simplify the process of serialising and deserialising Python objects.
 It is used to convert objects (in this case, JSON strings) to and from Python data types.
 Marshmallow utilises a “schema” (blueprint) to define and validate input data, convert the input data to a JSON string to use with the API, and serialise the JSON string back to native Python types (defined by the schema).

 Marshmallow is used in conjunction with Flask-Marshmallow, a flask extension that provides integration between Flask and Marshmallow.
 Like Flask-SQLAlchemy, it provides simpler ways for the developer to use the Marshmallow library within a Flask environment with improved syntax and support.
-Some files include use of the `marshmallow-sqlalchemy` library, providing further integration between Marshmallow and SQLALchemy. ^12^
+Some files include use of the `marshmallow-sqlalchemy` library, providing further integration between Marshmallow and SQLALchemy. <sup>12</sup>

 **JSON Web Tokens (JWT)**

 JSON Web Tokens (JWT) is an open standard for securely transmitting information between parties as a JSON object through the use of a digital signature (using a secret key or public/private key pair).
-(1) It has been used in this application for the main purpose of authorisation and authentication.
+It has been used in this application for the main purpose of authorisation and authentication.
 With JWT, once a user has logged in via `/auth/login`, a token is created, and each subsequent request will read the token allowing the user to access the routes and perform the methods that have been permitted with the associated token.

 JWT-Flask-Extended is used as a flask extension to provide integration between Flask and JWT, simplifying the process of integrating JWT authentication and authorisation.
 The use of JWT within this application protects certain (admin) routes and their methods (DELETE, PUT, PATCH, and some POST methods) by ensuring that only authorised users can perform the methods or access the protected routes (through verifying that the user has admin permissions via the users JWT).

 This API web server requires that a user is logged in in order to access any of the routes outside of the `/auth/login`and `/auth/register` routes.
 Certain routes require further admin level authorisation.
-This is done through the use of JWT decorators indicating that a token is required (`@jwt_required`) assigned to each route, providing a simple and effective way to secure the API without need for complex authentication/authorisation code. ^13, 14^
+This is done through the use of JWT decorators indicating that a token is required (`@jwt_required`) assigned to each route, providing a simple and effective way to secure the API without need for complex authentication/authorisation code. <sup>13, 14</sup>

 **Bcrypt**

-Bcrypt was used to hash and salt (adding additional random data to the input of a hashing function that makes each password hash unique(1)) users passwords.
+Bcrypt was used to hash and salt (adding additional random data to the input of a hashing function that makes each password hash unique) users passwords.
 Passwords are not stored in plain text within the database, but are hashed as they are associated with the User record.
 Hashing is different to encryption, as encryption is a two-way process that allows for the data to be decrypted (and thus read again).
 Hashing is one way through its use of salt, and as a result cannot be decrypted.
 Through storing a password and transforming it into data that can be checked, however can not be converted back to the original password, provides functionality without compromising password security.

-Flask-Bcrypt (A Flask extension) was used to provide bcrypt functionality to the Flask application. ^15, 16^
+Flask-Bcrypt (A Flask extension) was used to provide bcrypt functionality to the Flask application. <sup>15, 16</sup>

 **Psycopg2**

 Pyscopg2 is a Python library that is used to connect and interact with PostgreSQL.
 It is used to establish a connection to the PostgreSQL database and execute SQL queries, abstracted via SQLAlchemy.
-It allows for a pythonic way to cover CRUD (Create, Read, Update, Delete) functionality via executing SQL queries and retrieving the results. ^17^
+It allows for a pythonic way to cover CRUD (Create, Read, Update, Delete) functionality via executing SQL queries and retrieving the results. <sup>17</sup>

 **Insomnia** was used to test API endpoints functionality: